Alito dissent blasts NYC gun law, as Supreme Court punts on highly charged case

 Alito's dissent was joined in its entirety by Justice Neil Gorsuch and in part by Justice Clarence Thomas.

-CARRIE SEVERINO ON BIDEN FACING PRESSURE TO REVEAL SCOTUS SHORT LIST
+CARRIE SEVERINO ON BIDEN FACING PRESSURE TO REVEAL SCOTUS SHORTLIST

 Justice Brett Kavanaugh issued his own opinion, straddling the fence between the unsigned opinion that refused to rule on the merits of the New York City law while also agreeing with Alito that lower courts are not sufficiently protecting the Second Amendment.